 Luby Microgrant Pitch Competition

-The UF Entrepreneurship & Innovation Center proudly presents the Luby Microgrant Pitch Competition. $90,000 in Luby Microgrants will be offered to UF student entrepreneur teams based in the following Colleges:
+The UF Entrepreneurship & Innovation Center proudly presents the Luby Microgrant Pitch Competition, funded by the Joan & Chester Luby Charitable Trust. $90,000 in Luby Microgrants will be offered to UF student entrepreneur teams.

 Assemble your team and apply today for up to